 - (c) Use with Later Activities.
-Later activities in the program must be examined in light of the program EIR to determine whether an additional environmental document must be prepared. - (1) If a later activity would have effects that were not examined in the program EIR, a new Initial Study would need to be prepared leading to either an EIR or a Negative Declaration.
+Subsequent activities in the program must be examined in light of the program EIR to determine whether an additional environmental document must be prepared. - (1) If a later activity would have effects that were not examined in the program EIR, a new Initial Study would need to be prepared leading to either an EIR or a Negative Declaration.
 That later analysis may tier from the program EIR as provided in Section 15152. - (2) If the agency finds that pursuant to Section 15162, no subsequent EIR would be required, the agency can approve the activity as being within the scope of the project covered by the program EIR, and no new environmental document would be required.
 Whether a later activity is within the scope of a program EIR is a factual question that the lead agency determines based on substantial evidence in the record.
 Factors that an agency may consider in making that determination include, but are not limited to, consistency of the later activity with the type of allowable land use, overall planned density and building intensity, geographic area analyzed for environmental impacts, and covered infrastructure, as described in the program EIR. - (3) An agency shall incorporate feasible mitigation measures and alternatives developed in the program EIR into later activities in the program. - (4) Where the later activities involve site specific operations, the agency should use a written checklist or similar device to document the evaluation of the site and the activity to determine whether the environmental effects of the operation were within the scope of the program EIR. - (5) A program EIR will be most helpful in dealing with later activities if it provides a description of planned activities that would implement the program and deals with the effects of the program as specifically and comprehensively as possible.
 With a good and detailed project description and analysis of the program, many later activities could be found to be within the scope of the project described in the program EIR, and no further environmental documents would be required.

-Consistent with these principles, this Initial Study serves the function of a "written checklist or similar device" documenting the extent to which the environmental effects of the proposed project "were within the scope of the program EIR" for the General Plan.
-As stated below, the City has concluded that the impacts of the proposed project are "within the scope" of the analysis in the General Plan EIR.
-Stated another way, these "environmental effects of the [site-specific project] were within the scope of the program EIR."
-Where particular impacts were not thoroughly analyzed in prior documents, site-specific studies were prepared for the project with respect to impacts that were not "within the scope" of the prior General Plan EIR analysis.
-These studies are hereby incorporated by reference and are available for review during normal business hours at the Rocklin Community Development Department, 3970 Rocklin Road, Rocklin, CA 95677 and can also be found on the City's website under Planning Division, Current Environmental Documents.
+Consistent with these principles, this Initial Study serves the function of a "written checklist or similar device" documenting the extent to which the environmental effects of the proposed project "were covered in the program EIR" for the General Plan and for the Northwest Rocklin Annexation Area (Sunset Ranchos) project.
+As stated below, the City has concluded that the impacts of the proposed project are "within the scope" of the analysis in the General Plan EIR and/or the Northwest Rocklin Annexation Area EIR.
+Stated another way, these "environmental effects of the [site-specific project] were covered in the program EIR."
+Where particular impacts were not thoroughly analyzed in prior documents, site-specific studies were prepared for the project with respect to impacts that were not "adequately examined" in the General Plan EIR, the Northwest Rocklin Annexation EIR, or were not "within the scope" of the prior analysis.
+These studies are hereby incorporated by reference and are available for review during normal business hours at the Rocklin Economic and Community Development Department, 3970 Rocklin Road, Rocklin, CA 95677.
 The specific studies are listed in Section 5, References.